Start with Books

 - Use reference books (specialized encyclopedias and dictionaries, bibliographies, and handbooks) early in the research process to find topic overviews.

 - Continue to use reference books throughout the research process as you discover new areas to explore.

 - Remember that reference books often synthesize the research on broad topic areas and can be more helpful than article searches when you're just starting your research.

 - Use monographs (books that provide a detailed treatment of a single subject or an aspect of a subject) for in-depth information.
-Examples of monographs include a history of a single institution, an analysis of the evolution of an aspect of black education or a study of a particular period in education.
+Examples of monographs include a history of a single institution, an analysis of the evolution of an aspect of racial formation in education or a study of a particular period in education.

 - Monographs can be a useful source for finding primary sources.